AdaCore/gnatstudio/docs/users_guide/mdi.rst

   GPS will however restrict where windows can be placed: editors and most browsers, for instance, must go into the central area (the part that stays common when switching perspectives), whereas other views must stay on the sides (left, right, bottom or top) of that central area.
+  The color of the highlight during a move (blue or brown) will indicate where the window can be dropped.

 * System window